 - Ensure that Volume Replicator Security Service (VxSAS) is configured at the primary and secondary site.
-See "Re-configuring the VxSAS service" on page 53. - Ensure that you have set the appropriate IP preference, whether Volume Replicator should use IPv4 or IPv6 addresses.
+See "Setting up security for Volume Replicator" on page 51. - Ensure that you have set the appropriate IP preference, whether Volume Replicator should use IPv4 or IPv6 addresses.
 The default setting is IPv4.
 When you specify host names while configuring replication, Volume Replicator resolves the host names with the IP addresses associated with them.
 This setting determines which IP protocol Volume Replicator uses to resolve the host names.
 Use Veritas Enterprise Administrator (VEA) (Control Panel > VVR Configuration > IP Settings tab) to set the IP preference. - Ensure that a minimum of one static IP address per site is available for each application instance running in the cluster.